back icon

 Credits to India for coming back in the contest, but South Africa were handing over the game.
 Think about David Miller’s plight.
 Being one of their greatest T20I batters, he would be replaying that miscued hit off a full toss in his mind, which he would have deposited for sixes 10 out of 10 times during his range-hitting sessions.
 On this occasion, not expecting it, he fell inches short of clearing the rope down the ground.
 Needing 16 off five with Kagiso Rabada and Maharaj in the middle, the door was shut on South Africa again.

 Thirty balls of mayhem.
-Somehow, South Africa did the only thing didn’t have to — lose wickets.
+Somehow, South Africa did the only thing they didn’t have to — lose wickets.
 The “choker” tag lives on.
 It's South Africa’s version of, “Kids take up baking…”

 Miller’s wicket was also the deciding factor when South Africa lost to the Dutch in 2022.
 In 2023, he amassed one of the best semi-final hundreds, but South Africa fell short by three wickets.
 He has seen the worst of both worlds.